 Setting up a hospital tank is another excellent option, especially if your fish is suffering from some sort of infection, and there are plants or other tankmates in the primary aquarium.
 This does not need to be permanent.
 Use the hospital tank as a place to quarantine your fish in ideal water conditions while you administer any medications or treatments and clean the main system.

 Prevention is always preferable to treatment after a disease is present.
-Follow the guidelines for each illness if your fish is showing symptoms of serious illness.
-However, by monitoring your fish on a daily basis, attending to tank maintenance and water quality, and avoiding the introduction of parasites and other infectious agents, you can effectively give your betta the gift of lifelong health.
+By monitoring your fish on a daily basis, attending to tank maintenance and water quality, and avoiding the introduction of parasites and other infectious agents, you can effectively give your betta the gift of lifelong health.
 Bettas are famously hardy, resilient fish, and with adequate care, your betta will give you years of enjoyment.

 Listen to Your Gut